-target_unique_ID: In an ARP request, the value of this field is NOT specified; it SHALL be IGNORED by the recipient.
-In an ARP response, it SHALL be set to the value of sender_unique_ID from the corresponding ARP request. target_node_ID: In an ARP request, the value of this field is NOT specified; it SHALL be IGNORED by the recipient.
+target_node_ID: In an ARP request, the value of this field is NOT specified; the recipient SHALL IGNORE it.
 In an ARP response, it SHALL be set to the value of sender_node_ID from the corresponding ARP request.

-target_unicast_FIFO_hi and target_unicast_FIFO_lo: In an ARP request, the value of these fields is NOT specified; they SHALL be IGNORED by the recipient.
+target_unicast_FIFO_hi and target_unicast_FIFO_lo: In an ARP request, the value of these fields is NOT specified; the recipient SHALL IGNORE them.
 In an ARP response, they SHALL be set to the value of sender_unicast_FIFO_hi and sender_unicast_FIFO_lo from the corresponding ARP request.

-target_max_rec: In an ARP request, the value of this field is NOT specified; it SHALL be IGNORED by the recipient.
+target_max_rec: In an ARP request, the value of this field is NOT specified; the recipient SHALL IGNORE it.
 In an ARP response, it SHALL be equal to the value of max_rec from the corresponding ARP request.

-tspd: In an ARP request, the value of this field is NOT specified; it SHALL be IGNORED by the recipient.
+tspd: In an ARP request, the value of this field is NOT specified; the recipient SHALL IGNORE it.
 In an ARP response, it SHALL be equal to the value of sspd from the corresponding ARP request.

 target_IP_address: In an ARP request, this field SHALL specify the IP address from which the responder desires a response.
-In an ARP response, it SHALL be set to the value of sender_IP_address from the corresponding ARP request.
+In an ARP response, it SHALL be IGNORED set to the value of sender_IP_address from the corresponding ARP request.